speeddragon/recaptcha-extractor-automator/readme.md

 ### Captcha URL

 Captcha URLs is a list of websites to obtain **gCaptchaCode**.
-The information need for this setup is the main URL of the website (https://www.example.com) and the **site key** code available on ReCaptcha code in HTML.
+The information need for this setup is the main website URL (https://www.example.com) and the **site key** code available on ReCaptcha code in HTML.

 ### Sinkhole